-The World Confederation for Physical Therapy (WCPT) believes that physical therapists have a responsibility to use evidence to inform practice and ensure that the management of patients/clients, carers and communities is based on the best available evidence.
+The World Confederation for Physical Therapy (WCPT) believes that physical therapists have a responsibility to ensure that the management of patients/clients, carers and communities is based on the best available evidence.
 They also have a responsibility not to use techniques and technologies that have been shown to be ineffective or unsafe.

 WCPT encourages its member organisations to:

 - work with managers and organisations to provide appropriate support structures, resources, facilities and learning opportunities to ensure the delivery of the highest quality of physical therapy services possible

 - ensure that physical therapists are able to evaluate practice critically, including being able to identify questions arising in practice, accessing and critically appraising the best evidence, and implementing and evaluating the outcomes of their actions

 - facilitate the provision of relevant life-long learning activities that are fundamental to evidence-based physical therapy practice, which should be introduced in entry level physical therapy education programmes and should extend through continuing professional development opportunities 1, 2

 - promote collaboration within the profession and with other professions or disciplines at local, national and international levels to facilitate information generation, sharing and implementation

 - develop partnerships and collaborations on projects relevant to EBP